hemkan/swift-cards/README.md

 5. **Run the development server:** npm run dev

-We welcome contributions to enhance GourmetGuide.
+We welcome contributions to enhance Swift Cards.
 Please feel free to open issues or submit pull requests.
 Together, we can make studying even more fun and accessible!